×

 The readiness probe for the northbound and southbound database containers in the ovnkube-node pod checks for the health of the databases and the ovnkube-controller container.

-The ovnkube-node container in the ovnkube-node pod has a readiness probe to verify the presence of the OVN-Kubernetes CNI configuration file, the absence of which would indicate that the pod is not running or is not ready to accept requests to configure pods.
+The ovnkube-controller container in the ovnkube-node pod has a readiness probe to verify the presence of the OVN-Kubernetes CNI configuration file, the absence of which would indicate that the pod is not running or is not ready to accept requests to configure pods.

 2. Show all events including the probe failures, for the namespace by using the following command: